 - Children under 8 years of age must wear a properly secured U. S. Coast Guard-approved PFD at all times while onboard any boat, except when in an enclosed cabin.

 - Each person onboard a personal watercraft must wear a properly secured U. S. Coast Guard-approved wearable PFD.

 - Each person being towed behind a boat or PWC must wear a properly secured U. S. Coast Guard-approved PFD.

-- Each person onboard a boat within 800 feet below a hydroelectric dam and/or navigational lock and dam must wear a Type I, II, III, or V U. S. Coast Guard-approved PFD.
+- Each person onboard a boat within 800 feet below a hydroelectric dam and/or navigational lock and dam must wear a "Performance Level" 50, 70, 100 or 150 wearable PFD or Type I, II, III, or V U. S. Coast Guard-approved wearable PFD.